Home » Blog - All About Pets » Blog Posts - Pet Behaviour, Health & Safety » How Much Chocolate Is Dangerous To Dogs?

 - c) the amount of chocolate they eat

 Chocolate toxicity in pets can start with as little as 20mg of theobromine per kilo of your pet’s weight.
+If you know how much chocolate your dog has eaten, you can use a chocolate toxicity calculator like this one.

 The truth about cats and dogs and chocolate